pammacdotnet/TypstPaper/paper.typ

 == Packages <sec:package>
-As with LaTeX, Typst also supports the addition of functionalities via packages.
+As with LaTeX, Typst also supports the addition of functionalities via _packages_.
 A Typst package is a self-contained collection of Typst source files and assets, structured around a mandatory `typst.toml` manifest file located at the package root.
 This manifest specifies essential metadata such as the package's `name`, `version`, and `entrypoint`, which points to the main `.typ` file to be evaluated upon import.
 Additional optional fields like `authors`, `license`, and `description` can also be included.
 The internal organization of the package is flexible, allowing authors to structure files and directories as they see fit, provided that the `entrypoint` path is correctly specified.
 All paths within the package are resolved relative to the package root, ensuring encapsulation and preventing access to files outside the package.

 Packages are typically stored in a directory hierarchy following the pattern `{namespace}/{name}/{version}` and can be imported into Typst documents using the syntax `#import "@{namespace}/{name}:{version}"`.
 For local development or experimentation, packages can be placed in designated local data directories, making them accessible without publishing to the shared repository.

-== Web technologies <sec:wasm>
-As introduced in @sec:computed, Typst leverages WebAssembly (WASM) to enable its core functionalities to run efficiently in web environments @Haas17.
-This approach allows Typst to execute its typesetting engine directly within web browsers, facilitating seamless integration into web-based applications and services.
-By compiling its Rust-based codebase to WASM, Typst ensures consistent performance across different platforms without the need for native installations.
-This strategy not only enhances accessibility but also simplifies the deployment process, making Typst a versatile tool for developers and content creators alike.
+The `@preview` namespace in Typst serves as a dedicated space for community-contributed packages that are in early or experimental stages.
+These packages are hosted in the Typst package repository.
 #let data = read("mileva.jpg", encoding: none)
 #figure(
   kind: image,
-  placement: bottom,
+  placement: none,
   caption: [Complex image manipulation via the Grayness WASM plugin.], [#stack(dir: ltr, spacing: 45pt, [`image-show`], [`image-blur`], [`image-darken`])
     #stack(